Stay (I Missed You): Music video

-The music video, directed by Ethan Hawke and released in 1994, begins with a cat on a chair, then zooms out to Loeb (wearing a forest green dress and tortoiseshell glasses) singing the lyrics while walking around in the empty New York City apartment.
-No audio, visual or green screen effects were used through very basic and simple video.
+The music video for "Stay (I Missed You)", directed by Ethan Hawke and released in 1994, begins with a cat on a chair, then zooms out to Loeb (wearing a forest green dress and tortoiseshell glasses) singing the lyrics while walking around in the empty New York City apartment.
+No audio, visual or green screen effects were used through the very basic and simple video.
 It has two continuous camera shots of Loeb in an apartment.
 Very near the end of the music video, the cat (which belonged to Hawke) reappears, this time sitting on a windowsill.

-According to VH1 show Pop-Up Video, the video was filmed in just two separate takes.

-Loeb's video was selected as the 1994 video of the year by Spin magazine.
+According to the VH1 show Pop-Up Video, the video was filmed in just two separate takes.
+It was selected as the 1994 video of the year by Spin magazine.